csinva/csinva.github.io/_notes/research_ovws/ovw_comp_neuro.md

   - **capsule** - vector specifying the features of an object (e.g. position, size, orientation, hue texture) and its likelihood
     - ex. an "eye" capsule could specify the probability it exists, its position, and its size
     - magnitude (i.e. length) of vector represents probability it exists (e.g. there is an eye)
-    - direction of vector represents the instatntiation parameters (e.g. position, size)
+    - direction of vector represents the instantiation parameters (e.g. position, size)
   - hierarchy
     - capsules in later layers are functions of the capsules in lower layers, and since capsule has extra properties can ask questions like "are both eyes similarly sized?"
       - equivariance = we can ensure our net is invariant to viewpoints by checking for all similar rotations/transformations in the same amount/direction